 - How to use props in React

-We have only scratched the surface of what there is to know about React.
-Because the library is so popular, there are frequent updates made available that continue to add in even more features to make using React a more pleasurable experience.
+We have only scratched the surface of React JS concepts.
+Because the library is so popular, there are frequent updates made available.
+These updates continue to add in even more features to make using React a more pleasurable experience.

-But, the topics we have covered above will give you a good sense of the foundational skills you need to master to start building apps in React.
-Then, once you’ve mastered these topics, you can go on to explore more advanced React ecosystem concepts:
+The topics we have covered above will give you a good sense of the foundational React skills.
+Once you’ve mastered these topics, you can go on to explore more advanced React ecosystem concepts:

 - Higher-order components